Sakthi-Developer/Social-Media-API---FastAPI/README.md

 ## Introduction

 This is a FastAPI-based API for a social media platform, designed to provide essential functionality for users, posts, comments, and more.
-It offers a high-performance, asynchronous API for developers looking to build social media applications or services
+It offers a high-performance, asynchronous API for developers looking to build social media applications or services.

 ## Features

 User Management: Create, update, and authenticate users.

 Post Creation: Allow users to create and manage their posts.

 Comments: Enable users to comment on posts.

 Likes and Reactions: Implement liking and reactions on posts.

 Followers and Following: Enable users to follow and unfollow others.

 Search and Discovery: Implement search and discovery features.

 High Performance: Built with FastAPI and asynchronous support for efficiency.

 RESTful API: Follows RESTful principles for clear and intuitive endpoints.

 ## Getting Started